 Plaka Penthouse Apartment

-Regarding the interior design, the proposed space have references to the Cycladic architecture which is conveyed in simple lines.
-The walls are rough white stucco and the floors light grey cement.
-Another important material in the composition is wood, in natural colour or painted white.
-Most furniture are built and covered in white stucco as it is a technique commonplace in Cycladic houses.
+As regards the interior design, the Cycladic architectural design was conveyed through simple lines, where walls were treated with rough white stucco; floors with a light grey cement.
+Another key material was wood, either in natural colour tones, or painted white.
+Most furniture was built-in, and covered in white stucco — a commonplace technique in Cycladic buildings.